dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Rabin signature algorithm is a method of digital signature originally proposed by Michael O. Rabin in 1979.
 The Rabin signature algorithm was one of the
 7 KB (1,249 words) - 04:20, 18 July 2018

-Timeline of algorithms
-The following timeline outlines the development of algorithms (mainly "mathematical recipes") since their inception.
-Before – writing about "recipes" (on
-14 KB (1,583 words) - 17:33, 1 January 2019

 Xulvi-Brunet–Sokolov algorithm
 Xulvi-Brunet and Sokolov’s algorithm generates networks with chosen degree correlations.
 This method is based on link rewiring, in which the desired degree
 3 KB (470 words) - 03:00, 4 March 2019